 Registration for this event will close when it reaches capacity.
 We cannot guarantee that on the day registration will be available, and in the event that it is, entries will be charged at a higher fee.
 It is therefore strongly recommend that anyone wishing to take part avoids disappointment and signs up as soon as possible.

 The event is ideal for those who haven’t taken part in many cycling events before.
 The largely flat route and quiet roads make the challenge an achievable one whilst the beautiful views and amazing atmosphere will allow you to see for yourself just how much fun can be had on two wheels.

 Coronary heart disease is the UK's single biggest killer.
 By funding cutting edge research, we are determined to put a stop to the damage heart disease causes.
 But we can't do so without your support.
 Your registration fee goes towards the cost of organising the event, but it's the money you raise that powers our life saving research.
-We're therefore asking all riders taking part in this year's event to raise a minimum of £100 in support of our work.
+We're therefore challenging all riders taking part in this year's event to raise as much as they can in support of our work.

 Your entry includes

 If you would like more information on any of our events, get in touch Monday - Friday 09:00 - 17:00:

 Email: [email protected]